kose-bioinfo/biscotti/README.md

 ## Citation

-If you use this tool or adapt components in your research, please cite:
+If you use this code or adapt components in your research, please cite:

 **Kose, S. H. (2025).** *BISCOTTI: A Scalable Tool for Custom BLOSUM Matrix Generation.* GitHub repository: [https://github.com/kose-bioinfo/biscotti](https://github.com/kose-bioinfo/biscotti)